Domain-Specific Data Generation Framework for RAG Adaptation: Methodology

 By combining chunk-level concept fusion with multi-stem aggregation, our framework supports both cross-chunk and cross-concept reasoning.
 This layered design promotes the generation of high-quality, pedagogically diverse, and cognitively rich question–answer–context samples suitable for domain-specific RAG adaptation.

-\paragraph{Question Generation.} Conditioned on the selected stem combination and Bloom’s Taxonomy levels, we prompt ChatGPT-4o to generate the question, its reference answer, a concise reasoning trace, and the supporting evidences.
+\paragraph{Question Generation.} Conditioned on the selected stem combination and Bloom’s Taxonomy levels, we prompt ChatGPT-4o\footnote{https://platform.openai.com/docs/models/gpt-4o-mini} to generate the question, its reference answer, a concise reasoning trace, and the supporting evidences.

 To enhance retrieval sensitivity and robustness, we further associate each question–answer (QA) instance with four curated context variants (Below, we use the question "\textit{what are the possible colors of apple?}" as the example): \begin{itemize}[nosep] \item \textit{Fully-supportive}: Sentences directly drawn from the evidence set that completely answer the question.
 Example: "\textit{Apples have various colors: red, green, yellow depending on the variety.}" \item \textit{Partially-supportive}: A subset of the evidence that contains incomplete information, requiring cross-evidence reasoning.
 Example: "\textit{Fuji apples are famous for their red surface.}" \item \textit{Irrelevant}: Content from the same domain but unrelated to the question.
 Example: "\textit{Bananas turn from green to yellow when they ripen.}" \item \textit{Misleading}: Topically related but semantically insufficient content that could plausibly mislead a reader.
 Inspired by human reading comprehension distractors, these passages share surface similarity but fail to answer the question.
 Example: "\textit{Apple trees have flowers that are mainly white or light pink.}" \end{itemize} Unlike prior methods that rely solely on randomly sampled chunks as distractors, our well-curated distractors increases the semantic difficulty of the retrieval task while encourages higher-order reasoning and a deeper understanding of domain semantics during model adaptation.